coolwindjo/algoguru/_posts/Blogging/2025-12-03-technical-whiteboard-interviews-general-strategy.md

 **Think about the bounds on space and runtime.** If you're not sure if you can optimize your solution, think about it out loud.
 For example:

-- "I have to at least look at all of the items, so I can't do better than O(n)O(n)."
+- "I have to at least look at all of the items, so I can't do better than O(n)."
-- "The brute force approach is to test all possibilities, which is O(n2)O(n​2​​)."
+- "The brute force approach is to test all possibilities, which is O(n2)."
 - "The answer will contain n2n​2​​ items, so I must at least spend that amount of time."

 **Apply a common _algorithmic pattern_.** There are a few _patterns_ that come up again and again in the answers to these questions.
 Once you know the patterns, designing an algorithm is just a matter of trying a few of them and seeing which one sticks.